matias-alejandro/serialiJSON/README.md

 # SerialiJSON

-`serialiJSON` is a tool that allows you to convert complex objects to JSON only by inheriting the BaseSerializable class.
+`serialiJSON` is a python tool that allows you to convert complex objects to JSON only by inheriting the BaseSerializable class.

 ### Installation